-Filing an Appeal: The complainant or the respondent may appeal the decision of the decision maker.
+Filing an Appeal: The complainant or the respondent may appeal the decision maker's decision.
 An appeal must be filed in writing with the president or designee within ten (10) business days after notification of the decision.
-The appeal must state specific reasons why the complainant or respondent believes the decision was improper.
-In a complaint against a president or other official who reports directly to the chancellor, an appeal may be considered by the chancellor whether or not the chancellor served as the decision maker.
+The request must state specific reasons why the complainant or respondent believes the decision was improper.
+In a complaint against a president or other official who reports directly to the chancellor, the chancellor may consider an appeal whether the chancellor serves as the decision maker.

-For employees represented by a collective bargaining agreement, an appeal under this procedure is separate and distinct from, and is not in any way related to, any contractual protections or procedures.
-During the pendency of the appeal, disciplinary or corrective action taken as a result of the decision shall be enforced.
+For employees represented by a collective bargaining agreement, an appeal under this procedure is separate and distinct from and is not in any way related to any contractual protections or procedures.
+During the pendency of the request, disciplinary or corrective action taken because of the decision shall be enforced.
 In addition, in cases involving sanctions of suspension for ten (10) days or longer, students shall be informed of their right to a contested case hearing under Minnesota Statutes Chapter 14.

 The president or designee shall review the record and determine whether to affirm or modify the decision.
-The president or designee may receive additional information if the president or designee believes such information would aid in the consideration of the appeal.
-The decision on appeal shall be made within a reasonable time and the complainant, respondent and designated officer shall be notified in writing of the decision, consistent with applicable state and federal data privacy laws.
-The decision on appeal exhausts the complainant's and respondents administrative remedies under this procedure except as provided herein.
+The president or designee may receive additional information if the president or designee believes such information would aid in considering the appeal.
+The decision on appeal shall be made within a reasonable time, and the complainant, respondent, and the designated officer shall be notified in writing of the decision, consistent with applicable state and federal data privacy laws.
+The decision on appeal exhausts the complainant's and respondent's administrative remedies under this procedure except as provided herein.